tsrivishnu/tsrivishnu.github.io/_posts/2020-11-01-rspec-terminology-examples-and-example-groups.md

 Whenever we discuss RSpec, we often use the terms "examples" and "example groups".
-They might be evident for a developer using RSpec but in the beginning of my career, it was very evident to me.
+They might be evident for a developer using RSpec but in the beginning of my career, it was not very evident to me.
 So, I summarised what I learnt about them in this article.

 ## Examples

 The `it` blocks in your spec file are referred to examples.
-Imagine these as testing the example behviour of an object.
+Imagine these as testing the example behaviour of an object.
 For example:

 ```ruby